widgetti/solara/README.md

-## Can I use Solara in my existing FastAPI/Starlette server?
+## Can I use Solara in my existing FastAPI/Starlette/Flask server?

-Yes, take a look at the `solara.server.fastapi` module.
+Yes, take a look at the `solara.server.starlette`  and `solara.server.fastapi` and `solara.server.flask` module.
 The usage will change over time, so read the source and be ready to change this in the future.
 We do plan to provide a stable API for this in the future.